dollarscout

 Common mistakes

-• Ex-Dividend Date: The cutoff day to purchase shares in order to receive the next dividend.
+• Ex-Dividend Date: The cutoff date to own shares to be eligible for the next dividend payment.

 Frequently asked questions